How To Teach Your Children About Finances

 Budget

-Ask your children what their favourite goodies are and help them understand how many of these items they could buy if they didn’t spend all their pocket money every time.
+A fun exercise is to ask your children what their favourite goodies are and help them understand how many of these items they could buy if they did not spend all their pocket money every time.
 If you’re feeling ambitious, you could help them think of one thing they would like to save up for over a few months and help them make a budget.

 Needs vs. Wants